Stage 1: Academic aptitude

 Applications are assessed against our entry requirements, considering prior academic achievement and predicted grades.

-Only those who meet our academic entry requirements (at GCSE and A-level) will progress to Stage 2.
+Only those who meet our academic entry requirements (at GCSE and A Level) or have achieved the requisite grades at GCSE and are predicted at least BBB at A Level (or equivalent in other qualifications) will progress to Stage 2.

 The UK Clinical Aptitude Test (UKCAT) score is not considered in our selection process.
-Please note all applicants will be expected to take the Biomedical Admissions Test (BMAT).
+Please note, from 2016 entry onwards, all applicants will be expected to take the Biomedical Admissions Test (BMAT).

 From 2016 entry onwards, all applicants must take the Biomedical Admissions test (BMAT) to be eligible to be considered at Lancaster Medical School.